The journey from idea, ‘pen to paper’, to publication.

 The first steps…

 Where do I start?
-This, I believe, is the biggest question, laden with the colours, shapes and shadows that suddenly burst into the foreground of my imagination – this one question, holding all questions, that renders my mind instantly, paradoxically blank!
-Fused by my sudden sense of feeling overwhelmed, momentarily paralysed, the kaleidoscopic scene of option and possibility plays before my minds-eye.
-Then it comes to me: in the spirit of paradox, this is also the simplest, easiest question to answer… just do it!
+This, I believe, is the biggest question, laden with the colours, shapes and shadows that suddenly burst into the foreground of my imagination.
+Then it came to me: in the spirit of paradox, this is also the simplest, easiest question to answer… just do it!

 Yet, stripped back in the expression of this uncluttered assertion another and probably the most significant question is laid bare.
 Suddenly unveiled, free of the cloaking haze created by racing thoughts or confused hesitancy, procrastination or even ‘good intention’, stark in uncompromising rawness, the REAL question is, “do I absolutely, really want to do it?
 Do I feel passionate, committed?
 Do I believe in what I want to do with all my heart, with a level of conviction sufficient to fuel my tenacity during ‘stormy weather’ as no journey is ever filled with perpetual sunshine?”